ichi4096/vivado-on-silicon-mac/README.md

 ```
 ## How does it work
 ### Docker & XQuartz
-This script creates an x64 Docker container that is accelerated by [Rosetta 2](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment) via the Apple Virtualization framework.
+This script creates an x64 Docker container running Linux® that is accelerated by [Rosetta 2](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment) via the Apple Virtualization framework.
 The container has all the necessary libraries preinstalled for running Vivado.
 It is installed automatically given an installer file that the user must provide.
 GUI functionality is provided by XQuartz.

 ### USB connection
 A drawback of the Apple Virtualization framework is that there is no implementation for USB forwarding as of when I'm writing this.
 Therefore, these scripts set up the Xilinx Virtual Cable protocol.
 Intended to let a computer connect to an FPGA plugged into a remote computer, it allows for the host system to run a XVC server (in this case a software called [xvcd](https://github.com/tmbinc/xvcd)), to which the docker container can connect.